 On May 16, 1939, Mabel McFiggin of Rochester, New York became the first recipient.
 On the other hand, the first merchant to redeem the stamps was Joseph Mutolo.
 Lastly, Nick Salzano was the first merchant caught breaking the rules in October 1939.

-After the food stamp success, President Lyndon Johnson requested to enforce these programs on a permanent basis in 1964.
+After the food stamp success, President Lyndon Johnson requested to enforce these programs permanently in 1964.
 Later that year, as part of his “War on Poverty,” he signed such a program into law (FNS, 2012d).

 Price of Stamps History